Impulse2020/reducer-todo/README.md

 ### STEP 3 - Adding todos

-- Build a form to add todos to your list
-- Build a function that will dispatch an action to add a new todo
-- Write the `case` in your reducer for adding a todo (You can create a unique id with `new Date()`)
+x Build a form to add todos to your list x Build a function that will dispatch an action to add a new todo x Write the `case` in your reducer for adding a todo (You can create a unique id with `new Date()`)

 ### STEP 4 - Toggle the completed field

-- Build a function that will dispatch an action to toggle a todo's completed field
+C Build a function that will dispatch an action to toggle a todo's completed field
 - Invoke this new function when you click on a todo
 - Style your todo to somehow show that it is completed (be creative here!)
 - Write the `case` in your reducer for toggling the completed property